BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 What really hit me was watching Doug Hofstadter expressing his despair about the *eclipse of humanity*.
 As a student, I had been influenced by his renowned book *Gödel, Escher, Bach: an Eternal Golden Braid*, often referred to as *GEB* {% cite hofstadter:1979 %}.
 The book delves into how cognition emerges from underlying neurological processes.
-Let's examine Hofstadter's comments on the state of AI from an interview:
+Let's examine Hofstadter's comments on the state of AI which I gathered from an interview:

 >I never imagined that computer systems would rival or even surpass human intelligence.
 >It seemed like a goal so far away.